awsdocs/amazon-ec2-user-guide/doc_source/memory-optimized-instances.md

 **R6i and R6id instances**

 These instances are ideal for running memory\-intensive workloads, such as the following:
-+ High\-performance databases \(relational and NoSQL\)
++ High\-performance databases, relational and NoSQL
-+ In\-memory databases, such as SAP HANA
++ In\-memory databases, for example SAP HANA
-+ Distributed web scale in\-memory caches, such as Memcached and Redis
++ Distributed web scale in\-memory caches, for example Memcached and Redis
-+ Real\-time big data analytics, such as Hadoop and Spark clusters
++ Real\-time big data analytics, including Hadoop and Spark clusters

 **R6in and R6idn instances**

 These instances are well suited for network\-intensive workloads such as the following:
-+ SQL and NoSQL databases
++ High\-performance relational, MySQL and NoSQL\.
+For example, MongoDB and Cassandra databases
++ Distributed web scale cache stores that provide in\-memory caching of key\-value type data, including Memcached and Redis
-+ In\-memory databases, such as SAP HANA
++ In\-memory databases using optimized data storage formats and analytics for business intelligence, for example SAP HANA
++ Real\-time big data analytics for financial services, for example Hadoop and Spark clusters

 For more information, see [Amazon EC2 R6i Instances](http://aws.amazon.com/ec2/instance-types/r6i)\.